Last updated June 2022. Please see Previous Terms for previous versions of the terms and conditions.

 3.1.3.
 Sponsored Students must submit the Financial Guarantee covering Tuition Fees from their Sponsor before commencing the Programme.

 3.1.4.
 The IPC reserves the right to charge VAT on Tuition Fees where necessary following a change in law or regulation.
 In respect of a Digital Programme, the IPC shall charge any locally applicable taxes relevant to the Student’s place of study.

 3.2 Payments after arrival

 3.2.1.
-After arrival at the IPC, Students may pay any remaining Tuition Fees or Accommodation Fees by online payment, bank transfer, GBP cheque, international credit or debit card or UK debit card.
+After arrival at the IPC or commencing a Digital Programme, Students may pay any remaining Tuition Fees or Accommodation Fees by online payment, bank transfer, GBP cheque, international credit or debit card or UK debit card.
 Credit or debit card payments shall be subject to the cardholder presenting photographic identification.
 Cash payments are not accepted.